dnsimple/dnsimple-support/content/articles/domains-it.markdown

 # .IT Domain Names

+* TOC
+{:toc}

+---

+This article explains the requirements for .IT domain names.

 ## Requirements

 To register an .IT (Italy) domain you must meet one of the following criteria: